barryclark/jekyll-now/_posts/2016-07-29-how_my_aol_email_got_hacked.md

 If hacking is mysterious to you and something only the most elite hackers can do, this blog post might disappoint you.

 Yesterday, my AOL email was hacked into.
 I realized almost right away when it happened, so I changed my password before too much damage could be done.
 How could my AOL get hacked into, especially me, who has enough technical knowedge to have a GitHub blog, work as a software engineer, and am going to school for my master's in computer science?
 It involved a bit of [social engineering](https://en.wikipedia.org/wiki/Social_engineering_%28security%29).
+Here's how it happened:

 I recevied the following email from a colleague: